JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q296" title="Claude Monet" aliases="Claude Monet's">
 <param ve-entity eid="Q5582" title="Vincent van Gogh" aliases="Vincent van Gogh's">
 <param ve-entity eid="Q170571" title="still life">
 In this floral still life painting, Vincent van Gogh creates a radiant portrait of sunflowers in which he explores the expressive capacity of the color yellow.
-The artist uses a full range of yellows to depict a humble earthenware vessel filled with more than a dozen flowers, some ocher and others yellow-and-orange, set against a butter-hued background.
+The artist uses a full range of yellows to depict a humble earthenware vessel filled with more than a dozen flowers, some ocher and others gold-and-orange, set against a butter-hued background.
 The fresh cut blooms shown here are a mix of _Helianthus annuus_ and a double-flower mutant, now known as "teddy bear."
 To convey their plush texture, the artist uses thick, active applications of paint to build up the surface so that it evokes

 In _Jerusalem Artichoke_ (1880), Claude Monet depicts an earthenware vase filled with cuttings of robust _Helianthus tuberosus_.
 He presents an impression of the plant's sprawling branches that approximates how the human eye perceives their brilliant gold heads and green foliage under a specific light condition.
 Conversely, Vincent van Gogh's _Sunflowers_ (1888) juxtaposes typical _Helianthus annuus_ blossoms with double-flower mutants.
 His portrayal of spent and still vigorous flowers, cut and arranged, explores the capacity of paint, floral forms, and actual plants to stir human emotions or spirituality.
 These engagements with sunflowers model a kind of aesthetic and phenomenological attentiveness to plants to which we ought to aspire.[^ref21]
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/f/fe/Vincent_van_Gogh_-_Sunflowers_%281888%2C_National_Gallery_London%29.jpg" title="Vincent van Gogh, _Sunflowers_, 1888, National Gallery, London">